AitSad/ImtiazGermain/docs/contributing.rst

 Reporting Issues
 ----------------

-If you encounter a problem with DeVrouw or have a feature request, please open an issue on our `GitHub issue tracker <https://github.com/AitSad/DeVrouw/issues>`_.
+If you encounter a problem with ImtiazGermain or have a feature request, please open an issue on our `GitHub issue tracker <https://github.com/AitSad/ImtiazGermain/issues>`_.

 In your issue, please provide as much detail as possible about the problem or feature request.
-Include the version of DeVrouw you are using, any relevant code samples or error messages, and steps to reproduce the problem.
+Include the version of ImtiazGermain you are using, any relevant code samples or error messages, and steps to reproduce the problem.

 Code of Conduct
 ---------------